johnofleek/PiloT/networkManagerDocs/Quickstart.md

    ./pilotOn.sh

    ```
-   If this script fails to power up the Pilot - check that the wiringPi version installed on
+   *If this script fails to power up the Pilot*
-    on your RPi Raspian is compatible with the RPi hardware in use.
-For example at the time
+   Check that the wiringPi version installed on on your RPi Raspian is compatible with the RPi hardware
-    of writing the RPi4 HW needs an updated wiringPi install
+    in use.
+For example at the time of writing the RPi4 HW needs an updated wiringPi install

 1. For information on your Pilot's LED behaviour click [LED behaviour](#pilot-modem-configuration-notes)
    and follow the links